cisco/arc/docs/design/storage/cli.md

 - **create**: Creates the bucket.
 If the bucket already exists this command will do nothing.
 - **destroy**: Destroys the bucket.
 If the bucket does not exist this command will do nothing.
 - **update**: Updates the tags for this bucket.
 If the bucket does not exist this command will do nothing.
 - **audit**: Audit the bucket.
-The audit will compare the configuration of the and report if the run time buckets do not match.
+The audit will compare the configuration of the bucket and report if the run time buckets do not match.
 - **info**: Provides run time information for the bucket.
 - **config**: Provides configuration information for the bucket.
 - **help**: Provides help with the named bucket command.